-We join with and support local Christchurch City Events by sending our staff and volunteers to events such as the Skate Jam, I Love New Brighton and .
+We join with and support local Christchurch City Events by sending our staff and volunteers to events such as I Love Brighton.
 We sit within the Burwood Pegasus Board Area and attend their locally organised community network meetings and give youth advice and support when asked.

 An annual event organised by a few key community groups, including Youth Alive Trust, Christchurch City Council, Rawhiti Community Sports Inc and New Brighton Project